Lululemon Stores Are Being Robbed All Over The Bay Area

 — ABC News (@ABC) July 25, 2018

-The Daily Beast says that thirteen Lululemon stores have been hit, including ones in Berkeley, Gilroy, Walnut Creek, San Jose, San Mateo, Stanford, and now Fresno.
+The Daily Beast says that 13 Lululemon stores have been hit, including ones in Berkeley, Gilroy, Walnut Creek, San Jose, San Mateo, Stanford, and now Fresno.
 Officer Byron White of the Berkeley Police Department says that the targeted yoga pants are around $100 a pair and that corporate policy prevents employees from challenging alleged thieves once they have left store property.

 “They walk into the store, a group of two or three come in with bags, and they start filling those bags with items.”